Calcium and Testosterone: Not Only for the Bones & Teeth

 Calcium is the fifth-most-abundant mineral in the crust of the planet Earth.
 In humans, 99% of the calcium in our bodies is located in bones and teeth.

-The 1% that’s left has a role on various processes inside the human body, such as cellular functioning, neurotransmitter release (think dopamine), muscle contraction, conducting the heart, etc.
+The 1% that’s left has a role in various processes inside the human body, such as cellular functioning, neurotransmitter release (think dopamine), muscle contraction, conducting the heart, etc.

 Which is why calcium is one of the 20 essential vitamins & minerals for human survival.

-The governmental recommendation for calcium are roughly 1-gram a day for normal sized adult male.
-In my opinion you should aim a bit higher than that, while also adding in vitamin D, magnesium, boron, and vitamin K2, which all work in a synergy with calcium.
+The governmental recommendation for calcium is roughly 1-gram a day for a normal sized adult male.
+In my opinion, you should aim a bit higher than that, while also adding in vitamin D, magnesium, boron, and vitamin K2, which all work in a synergy with calcium.